-Engineers need strong technical abilities and know-how, as well as creative problem-solving skills and plenty of imagination.
-There's never been a better time for future engineers to develop these skills — and have a blast doing it — with Sylvan's Engineering courses in British Columbia.
-Kids love to work out what makes toys, gadgets and devices tick, so our sessions are tailored to explore and examine real mechanical and architectural challenges.
-Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
+Successful engineers aren't just problem solvers: they have creativity and imagination.
+With Sylvan's Engineering courses in British Columbia, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
+We know how kids dismantle toys, gadgets and other devices (and put them back together… hopefully!), so we design our sessions to explore real-world architectural and mechanical challenges.
+Every week, your child will partner with a friend to build, test and redesign structures, mastering important STEM concepts (science, technology, engineering and math) along the way.
 After all, kids find it a lot easier to engage with learning if they’re having fun at the same time!

 With no more than 12 students in each class and a maximum student-to-teacher ratio of 6:1, you can expect a personal and attentive learning experience at your local Sylvan in British Columbia.
 To that personal attention we add a mix of collaborative tasks and self-directed activities, helping to motivate and engage kids with a variety of proven learning techniques.▼